-Additional Water Resource Protection BMPs for Cattle Operations 3.8.2.
+Additional Water Resource Protection BMPs for Equine Operations 3.8.2.
 Direct runoff from all high intensity use areas (HIAs) away from surface waters, wells, or sinkholes using filter strips, buffers, berms, grassed waterways, or swales.
 3.8.3.
-Periodically clean or remove manure from HIAs where cattle congregate.
-If using feed troughs on concrete, remove manure.
-3.8.4.
-Re-vegetate the HIAs as soon as practical after cattle are removed.
-3.8.5.
-Keep new HIAs 200 feet away from surface waters, wells, or sinkholes.
-If no alternatives exist, use filter strips, buffers, berms, grassed waterways, or swales to protect water resources.
-3.8.6.
-Buffer streams and wetlands in HIAs with a minimum of 100 feet of non-fertilized vegetation.
+Locate all HIAs as far from surface waters, sinkholes, or wells as practicable for the operation.
+HIAs must be 200 feet from these resources unless preexisting at the time of enrollment.

-Guidance: High intensity Use Areas (HIAs), where livestock congregate for extended periods of time, can adversely impact both the environment and the animal's health.
-Feeding areas, cow pens, watering troughs, mineral feeders, and shade structures may create HIAs where manure and urine become concentrated.
-Manure management for HIAs in cattle operations is a concern for groundwater and surface water due to potential nutrient transport and the possible introduction of coliform bacteria, which can cause health risks to animals and humans at elevated concentrations.
+Guidance: High intensity use areas (HIAs), where livestock congregate for extended periods of time, can adversely impact both the environment and the animal's health.
+Feeding areas, arenas, loafing areas, watering troughs, mineral feeders, and shade structures may create HIAs where manure and urine become concentrated.
+Manure management for HIAs in equine operations is a concern for groundwater and surface water due to potential nutrient transport and the possible introduction of coliform bacteria, which can cause health risks to animals and humans at elevated concentrations.

-Effective management of HIAs reduces environmental effects and supports livestock health.
-The primary BMP to treat HIA runoff is to direct runoff away from a waterbody and through vegetated buffer strips, berms, and grassed waterways.
+Effective management of HIAs reduces environmental effects and supports equine health.
+The primary BMP to treat HIA runoff is to direct runoff away from a waterbody and through vegetated buffer strips, berms, spreader swales and grassed waterways.
+HIAs that are created through typical equine operation activities are allowed, provided there is no untreated, direct discharge from the HIA off-site.